onalant/privileged_residues/docs/tutorial.rst

     >>> from privileged_residues import PrivilegedResidues
     >>> pr = PrivilegedResidues("$DATA_TABLES_PATH")

-Additionally, you will need a :class:`pyrosetta.Pose` to search and a :class:`pyrosetta.rosetta.core.select.residue_selector.ResidueSelector`to select target sites in the structure.
+Additionally, you will need a `pyrosetta.Pose` to search and a `pyrosetta.rosetta.core.select.residue_selector.ResidueSelector` to select target sites in the structure.

     >>> pose = pyrosetta.pose_from_sequence("AAAAA")
     >>> select = pyrosetta.rosetta.core.select.residue_selector.TrueResidueSelector()